chrisb2244/2D-AMR-OFlib/README.md

 2D-AMR-OFlib
 ============

+Note: This library may require OpenFOAM version 2.3.0 (or greater?).
+Errors are reported with OF-2.1.1.

 (More) Unstable, edited version of the library

 Library set based on dynamicRefineFvMesh and the libdynamicfvmesh.so for OpenFOAM to allow 2D AMR